 On June 28, 2017, MCKEA and Spartan Capital Securities, LLC ("Spartan") entered into a five-year consulting agreement (the "MCKEA Consulting Agreement").
-Pursuant to the MCKEA Consulting Agreement, upon the receipt by the Company of no less than \$2,500,000 in gross proceeds from the Confidential Private Placement Memorandum dated August 17, 2017 (the "PPM"), MCKEA will transfer to Spartan 5,000,000 shares of Alzamend Common Stock.
-During the term of the MCKEA Consulting Agreement, Spartan will provide consulting services related to general corporate and other matters related to MCKEA's investment in the Company such as advice on mergers and acquisition transactions, finance strategies, identification of potential management candidates and other strategic introductions.
+Pursuant to the MCKEA Consulting Agreement, upon the receipt by us of no less than \$2,500,000 in gross proceeds from a Private Placement Memorandum dated August 17, 2017, MCKEA transferred to Spartan 5,000,000 shares of Alzamend Common Stock.
+During the term of the MCKEA Consulting Agreement, Spartan would provide consulting services to MCKEA related to general corporate and other matters related to MCKEA's investment in us such as advice on mergers and acquisition transactions, finance strategies, identification of potential management candidates and other strategic introductions.
+The 5,000,000 shares of Common Stock were transferred by MCKEA to Spartan on January 31, 2018.

-The amount due at April 30, 2019 and 2018, to MCKEA and the Company's officers for reimbursement of expenses paid and incurred by these related parties was \$6,736 and \$6,636, respectively.
-The amounts are included within related party payable on the Company's balance sheet.
+The amount due at April 30, 2019 to MCKEA and our officers for reimbursement of expenses paid and incurred by these related parties was \$6,736.
+The amount is included within related party payable on our balance sheet.